paoloriccardi/paoloriccardi.github.io/_posts/2021-09-01-two-heuristics-to-measure-organizational-debt.md

 For instance...

 Let's assume in your company every project manager uses spreadsheets to record project schedule and produce gantt diagrams.
 One day or another you may want to know how many projects are active in your department.
-You will have to ask every PM to brief you or to send you their project plans.
+You will have to ask every PM to brief you and to send you their project plans.
 Chances are you're going to face a long day staring at a screen and talking to people just to have an idea.
 Not to mention the fact that every spreadsheet you'll receive will likely use different styling, naming conventions, etc...
 And what if you wanted to know about last quarter projects too?
 Again, PMs should search for the right version (ahah, that's funny) of the right file and send it to you.

 In other words, every PM has created her/his own private information silo and the worst part is that the creation, update and maintenance of those siloes didn't come cheap in terms of time consumption.